Nigerian Rent Affordability Checker 2026 — Can You Afford That Apartment? | TurnetFinance

 Enter Your Monthly Income

-Use your take-home pay after all deductions — not gross salary.
-Be realistic.
+Use take-home pay after all deductions — not gross salary.
+Be realistic about your actual position.

 3